AOL83/rock-paper-scissors-lizards-spok-2/README.md

 ## Giving feedback on my project

-Feedback is always welcome, "So" here is mine, Im going to start with my index.html page but my hole web project is written in a combination of HTML, CSS and JavaScript.
-The page is a game of Rock, Paper, Scissors, Lizard, Spock, from the famous U.S series the big bang theory which at hart is an extension of the traditional game of Rock, Paper, Scissors.
+Feedback is always welcome.

+The HTML page is a game of Rock, Paper, Scissors, Lizard, Spock, from the famous U.S series the big bang theory which at hart is an extension of the traditional game of Rock, Paper, Scissors.

 The code starts with the declaration of the document type, <!DOCTYPE html>, which tells the browser that this is an HTML document.
 The next line, <html lang="en">, declares that the document is in English.